ethan-wise1/ethan-wise1.github.io/_pages/projects-archive.md

 ---
 title: "Projects"
-layout: fullwidth   # or default if you want
+layout: default   # or default if you want
 permalink: /projects/
 author_profile: false
 ---